x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-non-delivery-details-report.md

 ## See also

-For more information about other mail flow reports, see [Mail flow reports in the modern EAC](mail-flow-reports.md).
+For more information about other mail flow reports, see [Mail flow reports in the new EAC](mail-flow-reports.md).